-IMAC Sepharose 6 Fast Flow is available in the HiTrap prepacked column format as HiTrap IMAC FF 1 mL and 5 mL columns.
+IMAC Sepharose 6 Fast Flow is available in the HiTrap prepacked column format as HiTrap IMAC FF 1 ml and 5 ml columns.
 The columns are simple to operate with a syringe and the supplied Luer connector.
 Note that HiTrap IMAC FF columns are not designed to be opened or repacked.
-The columns can be used with a pump, an ÄKTATM system, or another chromatography system. ÄKTA systems include preset method templates for HiTrap columns, which further enhances the simplicity of operation and reproducibility.
+The columns can be used with a pump or chromatography system such as ÄKTATM design. ÄKTA design systems include preset method templates for HiTrap columns, which further enhances the simplicity of operation and reproducibility.
 In addition, multiple HiTrap IMAC FF columns can easily be connected in series for increased purification capacity, although it should be noted that back pressure will increase.